 (PS-2412) Protect Your Project Schedule Using the Unified Scheduling Method

 Abstract: Many projects suffer schedule overruns.
 Building a schedule that leads to on-time delivery requires balancing the need for schedule safety with the need to complete the project as quickly as possible.
-Using the Unified Scheduling Method (USM), project planners can create a right-sized schedule reserve by forecasting how many critical path activities will suffer schedule delays, then building a schedule reserve to buffer the schedule so the project still finishes on-time.
+Using the Unified Scheduling Method (USM), project planners can forecast how many critical path activities will suffer schedule delays, then create a schedule contingency to buffer the schedule so the project still finishes on-time.
 USM relies on the binomial distribution functions inside Microsoft Excel® to determine how many activities are at risk of schedule failure.
-Once that is determined, project planners can choose from among a conservative, moderate, or aggressive schedule reserve.
+Once that is determined project planners can choose from among a conservative, moderate, or aggressive schedule contingency.
 This approach gives project sponsors and planners a way to balance their need for schedule safety with the competing need to finish projects quickly.

 (PS-2413) Extracting the Resource-Constrained Critical/Longest Path from a Leveled Schedule

 Abstract: Heuristic (i.e. rule-based) resource leveling is the only method explicitly provided for avoiding resource conflicts in the dominant North American scheduling tools, but it seems largely rejected in the construction industry because conventional Critical Path definitions and corresponding Float calculations in leveled schedules are wrong or misleading.